GaygysyzMyradov/coffee-shop-arabica/README.md

 In order to run the Website, please follow steps below:
   1. Download the Project to your local computer (No malicious files, don't worry:)).
-  2. Install XAMPP or any other similar Web-Server platform.
+  2. Install XAMPP or any other similar Web-Server.
 XAMPP is available on all three majot OS's, Windows, MAC and Linux.
   3. Copy/Move the Project to the Local Host folder of the Web Server.
 For example for XAMPP on MAC, you can find the folder in the following path: /Applications/XAMPP/xamppfiles/htdocs.
 On a Windows machine, the path to the file is: C:\xampp\apache\conf\extra\httpd-vhosts.
   4. Open your browser and type localhost/coffeeshop.
   5. You should be directed to the Coffee Shop Landing Page.